rochi88/bdshare/README.md

 ![StyleCI](https://github.styleci.io/repos/253465924/shield?branch=master)

 A utility for crawling historical and Real-time data from stock exchanges of Bangladesh.
-At present this utility can collect data from Dhaka and Chittagong stock exchange.
+At present this utility can collect data from Dhaka stock exchange.

 ### <a name="contents"></a>Contents
 - [Installation](#install)